AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \todo[inline]{show that the result under PoW reflection is backwards compatible, i.e., existing consensus methods will settle on the same result.
 Needs to work for DAGs, too.}

+##### Notes:

 I think this should pan out b/c miners build on the longest chain.
 So if, at some time $t$, there's a disagreement between block-weighting methods, then miners will choose the reflection weighting.
 That should mean that a few blocks later (e.g., at $t+5$) the 'problematic' section of the chain is now re-orgd so that the methods agree again.

 note: I think this *must* hold for double-spend mitigation stuff to work out.

+An alternative plan, if the above doesn't work out, is for the header to include its corresponding block-weighting that accounts for reflections.
+That would allow a full-node doing an initial sync to reproduce the block-ordering that accounts for reflections, even though it isn't verifying those reflections (similar to SegWit).